githubschool-jobro/CopilotTrainingApp/TRAINING_PROMPT.md

 Include:
 - A `MainLayout.razor` and `NavMenu.razor` to navigate between labs.
-- User the MVC style where possible.
+- Use the MVC style where possible.
 - A `README.md` scaffold explaining the purpose of the app and how to use Copilot with it.
 - Markdown instructions for each lab in a `LabInstructions/` folder.
 - A `.github/copilot-instructions.md` file with style and structure guidelines for Copilot.